No link between COVID-19 vaccines and sudden deaths in young adults: AIIMS - www.lokmattimes.com

 Researchers closely examined sudden death cases of people aged between 18 and 45 years using verbal autopsy, post-mortem imaging, conventional autopsy and detailed histopathological tests.

-The researchers found that most of the deaths were caused by well-known medical conditions, with cardiovascular diseases emerging as the leading reason.
+The researchers found that most of the deaths were caused by well-known medical conditions, with cardiovascular diseases emerging as the leading cause.

 Respiratory illnesses and other non-cardiac causes were also identified in several cases.